 The Supervisory Board is assisted in its work by the committees it has constituted.
 WACKER’s Supervisory Board has created three committees – an Audit Committee, an Executive Committee, and a Mediation Committee (the latter in accordance with Section 27 (3) of the German Co-Determination Act (MitbestG)).
 With the exception of the Audit Committee, which is chaired by Franz-Josef Kortüm, Dr. Peter-Alexander Wacker, the Chairman of the Supervisory Board, chairs the committees.

 The Audit Committee met four times last year.
-Its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2016 and of the consolidated interim financial statements for the first half-year.
-It also discussed the Group’s quarterly financial figures and issues relating to risk management, compliance and auditing.
+Its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2017 and of the consolidated interim financial statements for the first half-year.
+It also discussed the Group’s quarterly financial figures, CSR reporting, and issues relating to risk management, compliance and auditing.
 The committee monitored the independence of the auditors and also discussed the additional services they had provided.
-At the end of 2016, the Audit Committee had submitted a recommendation to the Supervisory Board for the latter’s proposal at the Annual Shareholders’ Meeting for appointment of the auditors for 2017.
-It subsequently awarded the auditing contract for 2017 and determined the focus of auditing.
+Moreover, the Audit Committee submitted a recommendation to the Supervisory Board for the latter’s proposal at the Annual Shareholders’ Meeting for appointment of an auditor for 2018.
+It then awarded the auditing contract for 2018 and determined the focus of auditing.

-The Executive Committee met four times in 2017, discussing personnel matters in relation to the Executive Board (e. g. determining overall compensation, setting the performance goals for variable compensation, and preparing a recommendation to the Supervisory Board regarding renewal of the contracts of Dr. Staudigl and Dr. Hartel).
+The Executive Committee met twice in 2018, discussing personnel matters in relation to the Executive Board (e. g. determining overall compensation, setting the performance goals for variable compensation, preparing a recommendation to the Supervisory Board regarding the renewal of Auguste Willems’ contract).

 The Mediation Committee did not need to be convened last year.